Welcome to the Howdenshire neighbourhood policing team

 Crime issues of particular note

-The following list shows some of the crimes that have occurred in the previous two months in your area:
+The following list shows some of the crimes that have occurred in the previous month in your area.

 We are writing to you with regards to how you can access support and safeguard yourself against scams during the coronavirus outbreak.